5jt/dyalog-cookbook/manuscript/13-Windows-Services.md

 ### Setting the latent expression

-First of all we need to point out that `MyApp` as it stands is hardly a candidate for a Service.
-We need to make something up.
+First of all we need to point out that `MyApp` as it stands is not a candidate for a Service, therefore  we need to make something up.

 Let's specify one or more folders to be watched by the `MyApp` Service.
 If any files are found then they are processed.
 Finally the app will store hashes for all the files it has processed.
 That allows it to recognize any added, changed or removed files efficiently.